raspberrypilearning/turtley-amazing/worksheet.md

   <iframe src="https://trinket.io/embed/python/ab6732d60e" width="100%" height="356" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 ### Challenge
-*Try and complete each of the challenges below.
-If you struggle, then click on the link to see the code.*
+*Try and complete each of the challenges below.*

 1. Complete the triangle above with a colour of your choice
 1. Draw a square with sides that are 4 different different shades of red